-Date: May 16, 2016
+Bengaluru Date : May 05, 2017

-ANNEXURE - 2 ANNUAL REPORT ON CSR ACTIVITIES FOR THE FINANCIAL YEAR 2015-16
+ANNEXURE - 2 ANNUAL REPORT ON CSR ACTIVITIES FOR THE FINANCIAL YEAR 2016-17

 1 A brief outline of the Company's CSR Policy including overview of projects or programs proposed to be undertaken and a reference to the web-link to the CSR Policy and projects or programs.
 The Company's CSR Policy is placed on Company's website www.adckcl.com.
 The focus areas for the CSR programs/projects to be undertaken by the Company under this policy shall be in the following areas: i.
 Environment: To undertake activities in relation to increasing accountability through investments in energy and the environment, ensuring environmental sustainability, ecological balance, conservation of natural resources etc. ii.
 Health and Wellness: To promote healthcare including preventive health care and sanitation and to undertake other activities in relation to health and wellness. iii.
 Education: Fostering innovation through investment in education, vocation skills among children, women and elderly persons emphasizing on science, technology, engineering and mathematics. iv.
 Technology: To contribute to technology incubators located within academic institutions approved by the Central Government. v.
 Disaster Relief: To contribute to disaster relief efforts in compliance with legal guidelines.
-2 Composition of CSR Committee Ms.RevathyAshok Chairman of the Committee Independent Director 2.
-Mr.N.Srinivasan- Independent Director 3.
-Mr.J.N.Mylaraiah- Managing Director 3 Average net profit of the Company for last three financial years (Amount in Lakhs).
-Rs.213.79 4 Prescribed CSR Expenditure (two percent of the amounts as in item 3 above) (Amount in Lakhs).
-Rs.4.28 5 Details of CSR spent during the financial year: Total amount to be spent for the financial year; ( Amount in Lakhs) Rs.7.50 2 Amount unspent, if any; Nil 3 Manner in which the amount spent during the financial year.
+2 Composition of CSR Committee Ms.RevathyAshok- Chairman of the Committee & Independent Director Mr.N.Srinivasan- Independent Director Mr.J.N.Mylaraiah- Managing Director 3 Average net profit of the Company for last three financial years (Amount in Lakhs).
+Rs.595.06 4 Prescribed CSR Expenditure (two percent of the amounts as in item 3 above) (Amount in Lakhs).
+Rs.11.90 5 Details of CSR spent during the financial year: (a) Total amount to be spent for the financial year; (Amount in Lakhs) (b) Amount unspent, if any; (Amount in Lakhs) (c) Manner in which the amount spent during the financial year.
+Rs.11.90 Rs.6.90

 (1) (2) (3) (4) (5) (6) (7) (8) SL.
-CSR project or activity identified Sector in which the project is covered Projects or Programs 1.Local area or other 2.Specify the state and district where Projects or Programs Was undertaken Amount outlay(budget) Projects or Programs-wise Amount spent on the Projects or Programs Subheads: 1.Direct expenditure on Projects or Programs 2.
-Overheads Cumulative expenditure up to the reporting period Amount spent Direct or through implementing agency 1 Title Sponsor of the Light for Education -Pan-IIT Fundraiser Music Fest organized by Technology Alumni Association Bangalore (TAAB) held on February 21, 2016.
-TAAB have been supporting SELCO's Light for Education Program Education Education 1.
-Local Area 2.Karnataka, Bangalore Rs.200,000 Rs.200,000 Rs.200,000 Direct 2 Gold Sponsor of a fund raising charity sports event organized by Concern India Foundation held on February 06, 2016 to support the cause of underprivileged children.
-Health & Wellness 1.
-Local Area 2.Karnataka, Bangalore Rs.300,000 Rs.300,000 Rs.300,000 Direct 3 "Project Hope"- provision of Bone Marrow Biopsy/ Aspiration Needles for children from economically weaker sections suffering from Leukaemia of Rotary Club of Bangalore Cantonment Health & Wellness 1.
-Local Area 2.Karnataka, Bangalore Rs.250,000 Rs.250,000 Rs.250,000 Direct
+No. CSR project or activity identified Sector in which the project is covered Projects or Programs 1.Local area or other 2.Specify the state and district where Projects or Programs was undertaken Amount outlay(budget) Projects or Programs-wise Amount spent on the Projects or Programs Subheads: 1.Direct expenditure on Projects or Programs 2.
+Overheads Cumulative expenditure up to the reporting period Amount spent Direct or through implementing agency 1 Title Sponsor of the Light for Education -Pan-IIT Fundraiser Music Fest organized by Technology Alumni Association Bangalore (TAAB) held on February 19, 2017.
+TAAB have been supporting SELCO's Light for Education Program Education 1.
+Local Area 2.Karnataka, Bangalore Rs.200,000 Rs.200,000 Rs.200,000 Direct II "Project Hope"- provision of Bone Marrow Biopsy/ Aspiration Needles for children from economically weaker sections suffering from Leukaemia of Rotary Club of Bangalore Cantonment Health & Wellness 1.
+Local Area 2.Karnataka, Bangalore Rs.300,000 Rs.300,000 Rs.300,000 Direct 6 The Committee Programs/project in line with its during the Year, has been less Companies Act will endeavour to with the prescril unspent shall to financial year 20 cts to be be und CSR Objectiv the Company's than the limit , 2013.
+Moving o spend on CSI bed limits.
+The be added to th lertaken by thes and for the spend on CS spend on CS prescribed g forward the R activities in amount which e Company his reason, SR activities under the e Company accordance th remained

-We, Revathy Ashok, N.Srinivasan and J.N.Mylaraiah, the members of the CSR Committee confirm that the implementation and monitoring of CSR Policy, is in compliance with CSR objectives and Policy of the Company.
+The CSR Committee herby confirms that the implementation and monitoring of CSR Policy is in compliance with CSR objectives and Policy of the Company.